saeedsamimi995/New-Clustering-of-Breast-Cancer-Subtypes-Using-Gene-Expression-Data-and-the-BIGCLAM-Method/docs/METHODOLOGY.md

 # Detailed Methodology Documentation

-This document provides comprehensive methodological details to address reviewer concerns and ensure reproducibility.
+This document provides comprehensive methodological details to ensure reproducibility and validation.

 ## Table of Contents